 St Begnetts GAA Club was re-named Dalkey Mitchells and began plans to develop facilities in Hyde Road.
 (It’s very likely that the “Mitchells” title was chosen because there had been a team of that name (honoring the patriot John Mitchell) operating in the Glasthule/Glenageary area in the late 18and early 1900s but had become defunct).
 Dalkey Mitchells were to later release their Minors to another new club Roger Casements

 Also in 1962, in Dun Laoghaire, a new boys club was founded drawing on pupils from CBS Dun Laoghaire and a recently disbanded club, St Michael’s of Sallynoggin.
-The new Club adopted the name Cuala Boys – called after a local schoolboy league and fittingly resurrecting the name previously used by a Hurling side based in Dalkey in the 1920s.
-As with Mitchells, Cuala Boys also released their Minors to the new Roger Casements club.
+The new Club adopted the name Cuala Boys.
+It was named after the Cuala Marian League (1953 – 1967, and whos officers included Seosamh Ó Drisceoil and Prionsias Ó Maolain).
+And it also resurrecting the name previously used by Cuala Hurling Club based in Dalkey since about 1918.

 Here’s our family tree –